 Who has left I’m a Celebrity 2022 so far?

-His departure follows that of Babatunde Aleshe on Wednesday (23 November).
+His departure follows that of Chris Moyles the night before, and Babatunde Aleshe on Wednesday (23 November).
 The comedian lasted 19 days in the jungle.

 Aleshe’s departure was preceded by the elimination of Culture Club singer Boy George, who left on Tuesday (22 November).